The 50 Books to Read Before You’re 50

 A passionate tale of love and loss set against the backdrop of the Civil War and Reconstruction, Gone with the Wind earns every ounce of its “great American novel” status.
 Author Margaret Mitchell manages to make the reader as frustrated and angry with her main character Scarlett O’Hara as much as she makes them root for her in the end.
 Come for the romance, stay for the history lesson.
-It even made it on our “stuck on a desert island” book list—find out which other titles join it.
+It even made it on our “stuck on a desert island” book list.

 Lord of the Flies